RTcmix/rtcmix.github.io/reference/standalone/CMIX.md

 *INTERFACE -- the main commands used to invoke RTcmix*

-These commands are used to start and run RTcmix from the command-line;
-i.e. typed into a terminal. **CMIX** is the default command, it employs the included [Minc](../scorefile/Minc.html) parsing language to interpret scorefiles. **CMIX** can also be run interactively with scorefile commands typed directly into a terminal window running the
+These commands are used to start and run RTcmix from the command-line, i.e. typed into a terminal. **CMIX** is the default command; it employs the included [Minc](../scorefile/Minc.html) parsing language to interpret scorefiles. **CMIX** can also be run interactively with scorefile commands typed directly into a terminal window running the